Christian Democratic Union of Germany: Merkel era (2000–2018)

-In 2017 the Bundestag voted to legalise same-sex marriage.
+In 2017, the Bundestag voted to legalise same-sex marriage.
 Merkel had allowed the conscience vote to happen despite her personal objections.
 While she herself and the majority of the party's representatives voted against the proposal, a number of CDU deputies supported it.
 In the 2017 election, the CDU and CSU lost a large portion of their voteshare: With 26.8 percent of party list votes, the CDU received its worst result since 1949, losing more than fifty seats in the Bundestag (despite an enlargement of the parliament).
 After failing to negotiate a coalition with the FDP and Greens, they continued their grand coalition with the SPD.
 In October 2018, Merkel announced that she would step down as leader of the CDU that December and not seek reelection, but wanted to remain as Chancellor until 2021.

-Post-Merkel (2018–present)
+Post-Merkel and Merz era (2018–present)

 On 7 December 2018, Annegret Kramp-Karrenbauer was elected as federal chairwoman of the CDU.
 Kramp-Karrenbauer was considered Merkel's ideological successor, though holding more socially conservative positions, such as opposition to same-sex marriage.
 Kramp-Karrenbauer's election saw a rise in support for the CDU in national polling, and her personal popularity was initially high.
 However, she suffered a sharp decline in popularity in the lead-up to the 2019 European Parliament election, in which the CDU/CSU suffered its worst ever result in a national election with just 29%.
 Kramp-Karrenbauer thereafter remained one of the least popular politicians nationally.

 The CSU's Manfred Weber was the Spitzenkandidat for the European People's Party in the 2019 European Parliament election.
 However, the EPP group ultimately nominated the CDU's Ursula von der Leyen as their candidate for President of the European Commission; she was elected in July 2019, becoming the first woman to hold the office.

 Kramp-Karrenbauer resigned as party chair on 10 February 2020, in the midst of the 2020 Thuringian government crisis.
 The Thuringian CDU had been perceived as cooperating with the Alternative for Germany (AfD) to prevent the election of a left-wing government, breaching the long-standing taboo in Germany surrounding cooperation with the far-right.
 Kramp-Karrenbauer was perceived as unable to enforce discipline within the party during the crisis, which she claimed was complicated by unclear positions within the party regarding cooperation with the AfD and The Left, which party statute holds to be equally unacceptable.
 While the Thuringia crisis was the immediate trigger for Kramp-Karrenbauer's resignation, she stated the decision had "matured some time ago", and media attributed it to the troubled development of her brief leadership.